 External Scholarships

 Local communities and national organizations offer a multitude of private scholarships.
-Check with local organizations such as Rotary International, Kiwanis Club, Elks Club, Daughters of the American Revolution (DAR), American Legion, Lions Club, YMCA, Veterans of Foreign Wars (VFW), etc, which all award scholarships on a local level.
+Check with local organizations such as Rotary, Kiwanis Club, Elks Club, American Legion, Lions Club, YMCA, Veterans of Foreign Wars (VFW), etc., which all award scholarships on a local level.
 Look online for contact information of these organizations.
 There is no one place to refer students to when it comes to searching for scholarships.
 You can complete a simple search on the internet.
 Be careful not to pay anyone to help you with this information.
-There are plenty of free sites out here.
-If you will be or recently graduated from high school, your guidance counselor is a great source for local scholarship information.
+There are plenty of free sites out there.
+If you will be graduating from high school (or recently graduated), your guidance counselor or college/career office is a great source for local scholarship information.
 Most local organizations provide information to high schools on a regular basis.

 Please review the list below.
-This list in not all inclusive.
-The following donors contacted NWCCD in the past asking to advertise their scholarships or interest free loan opportunities.
+This list is not all inclusive.

 Here is a quick read on how to spot a scholarship scam Scholarship scams: Watch for red flags